ChrisDuffley/stationPlaylist/addonuserguide.md

 NVDA provides two layer command sets when using Studio to perform various tasks and announce status information:

 * SPL Assistant: this layer set, available from within SPL Studio, allows you to obtain various SPL status information such as whether a track is playing, automation status and so on.
-* SPL Controller: this command set, available everywhere except in Studio, allows you to control SPL Studio from anywhere, including playing the next track and turning microphone on and off.
+* SPL Controller: this command set, available everywhere except in Studio, allows you to control local Studio (not Remote Studio) from anywhere, including playing the next track and turning microphone on and off.

 By default, while focused in Studio, performing SPL Controller layer command will invoke SPL Assistant layer.
 We'll meet these two layer command sets and how to use them throughout this guide (described separately for historical reasons).